wetryingtodorock/getblock-docs/en/rpc-service/arb/ws/arbitrum_eth_getTransactionByBlockHashAndIndex.md

 ---
-title: arbitrum:eth_getTransactionByBlockHashAndIndex \[WebSocket\]
+title: arbitrum:eth_getTransactionByBlockHashAndIndex - Arbitrum
-description: Returns information about a transaction by block hash and transactionindex position.
+description: Example code for the arbitrum:eth_getTransactionByBlockHashAndIndex ws method. Сomplete guide on how to use arbitrum:eth_getTransactionByBlockHashAndIndex ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters